spAnser/discord-coc-war-announcer/README.md

 1. Give the bot permissions on your server using this url `https://discordapp.com/oauth2/authorize?client_id=__CLIENT_ID__&scope=bot&permissions=396352` and replace `__CLIENT_ID__` with your bot's client id
 1. The clan being monitored will need their war log set to public.
 1. Run `node index.js` to start the bot.
+1. You will need to follow the custom emoji guide in the FAQ below, even for the included emojis. **
 1. If you need the bot to be kept alive look into [PM2](https://github.com/Unitech/pm2)

 ## FAQ